Skip to main content

 Ratings & Recognition

-• Opinionated About Dining Cheap Eats in North America , Recommended (2023)
+• Opinionated About Dining Cheap Eats in North America, Recommended (2023)

-• Opinionated About Dining Cheap Eats in North America , Ranked #527 (2024)
+• Opinionated About Dining Cheap Eats in North America, Ranked #527 (2024)

 Booking

 Booking difficulty is easy.
-Walk-ins are a realistic option mid-week, and same-week reservations are typically available.
-Friday and Saturday evenings fill faster , book two to three days ahead if you have a fixed plan.
+Walk-ins are a realistic option mid-week, same-week reservations are typically available.
+Friday and Saturday evenings fill faster, book two to three days ahead if you have a fixed plan.
 The restaurant opens at 12 pm Monday through Friday and at 11:30 am on weekends, with the kitchen running until midnight on Fridays and Saturdays.
 Lunch service is the lowest-friction window if you want a guaranteed table without any advance planning.

 Practical Details